seanpm2001/GitHub_Organization_Info/RepoData/Description/GitHub/README.txt

- Info on my GitHub organizations and their usage.
+:octocat: 🏢️ℹ️ Documentation/info on my former GitHub organizations and their usage (in database format)